skylord123/node-red-contrib-gamedig/README.md

 You can pass the server type, host, and port on the input message or define them on the node (settings defined on the node will override msg values).

+You can also specify manual GameDig options using `msg.options` as an input.
+This will override any other options.
+For example: you can set `msg.options.guildId` that is required for querying Discord servers.

-[Click here](https://github.com/gamedig/node-gamedig#return-value) if you want more information about what this library parses and standardizes from the server response.
+Visit the [GameDig GitLab page](https://github.com/gamedig/node-gamedig#return-value) if you want more information about what this library parses and standardizes from the server response.

 ### Usage Examples
 - #### Inserting query data into InfluxDB and using Grafana to view results